 Andy and Betsy modeled life both on and off the field.
 We watched them make hard decisions for their family.
 We watched them pursue the Lord together and individually.
 Mostly, we experienced life together through meals, games, bus rides, and prayer.
 Our experience was such a positive one that years later their influence is still easily identified in our current team and staff interactions even with our individual adaptations.

 Ordell and I may have a unique story about our time under Andy’s leadership, but similar stories can be told by each family represented here as well as many others not pictured.
 Andy is an example of how the impact of a coach extends well beyond the games he coaches.

 There has been a lot said about how a coach influences his players, but it extends further.
 A head coach models for his staff how to treat their wives and children.
 He sets the tone for the discipline of players as well as community interactions.
 As his staff learns by observing him and working directly with him their personal coaching philosophies are formed.

 Just as a coach’s influence will help young coaching families learn how to survive the football life he can just as easily model how not to do things.
 We’ve worked with those coaches too.
 But it is Andy to receives our credit and appreciation for all that has transpired the last two decades.

 It may seem crazy that Ordell and I would drive 12 hours in a weekend to spend time with this group, but we wouldn’t have it any other way.
 It’s great to know there are people who understand you without having to explain things, but to sit with them for even a few hours in person is worth the investment.
 To get to celebrate Andy for a few minutes was the icing on the cake of an amazing time away.

-Sometimes the best thing you can do for yourself moving forward is to remember how far you’ve come and acknowledge those that helped you along the way.
-It’s worth it to do so, even if it takes a 6 hour drive to do it in person.
+Sometimes the best thing you can do for yourself moving forward is to remember how far you’ve come and acknowledged those that helped you along the way.
+It’s worth it to do so, even if it takes a 6-hour drive to do it in person.